mattheq/AsynchroniczneInterfejsyWWW/README.md

 ## About

-Main idea for this project was to create online lost property office, where users can add items they lost/found and allow them to contact with each others.
-I've decided to create this project mainly to learn ReactJs/Symfony4 and how to use websockets.
+Simple CRUD app with chat functionality.
+Project was created mainly to learn ReactJS/Symfony4 and websockets.

 #### Built With